 Generally, the literal meaning is different than what the speaker intends to say through sarcasm.
-Sarcasm is a literary and rhetorical device that is meant to mock with often satirical or ironic remarks with a purpose to amuse and hurt someone or some section of society simultaneously.
+Sarcasm is a literary and rhetorical device that is meant to mock, often with satirical or ironic remarks, with a purpose to amuse and hurt someone, or some section of society, simultaneously.
 For instance:

 “I didn’t attend the funeral, but I sent a nice letter saying I approved of it.”
 (Mark Twain)

 Sarcasm often depends upon the voice tone.
 There are seven types:

 - Self-Deprecating Sarcasm – This category of sarcasm expresses an overstated sense of inferiority and worthlessness.